w3c/wai-people-use-web/_people-use-web/abilities-barriers-visual.md

 - **Low vision**{:#lowvision} – (in some regions also called "partial sight") includes:
    - Vision that is not sharp or clear (low visual acuity)
    - Intolerance to light (photophobia or light sensitivity)
-   - Inability to distingish bright and dim areas of images or text against a background (contrast sensitivity)
+   - Inability to distinguish bright and dim areas of images or text against a background (contrast sensitivity)
    - Inability to obtain information when looking straight ahead (field of vision loss; can be central, peripheral, or scattered)
 - **Blindness**{:#blindness} – substantial, uncorrectable loss of vision in both eyes.
 - **Deaf-blindness**{:#deafblind} – substantial, uncorrectable visual and hearing impairments.